 - Social Services

-The Baltimore County C.S.A. works in partnership with the Behavioral Health Administration and Value Options, its contracted administrative services organization, to facilitate the access to care for clients and the service authorization and payment to providers.
+The Baltimore County CSA works in partnership with the Behavioral Health Administration and Beacon Health Options, its contracted administrative services organization, to facilitate the access to care for clients and the service authorization and payment to providers.

-The C.S.A. serves as the local control and resource to address barriers encountered by either providers or clients in the provision of these mental health services.
-In addition, Quality Assurance personnel are responsible for identifying and/or responding to complaints and/or concerns related to the provision of these services.
+The Baltimore County CSA serves as the local authority and resource to address barriers encountered by either providers or clients in the provision of these mental health services.
+In addition, Quality Assurance personnel are responsible for identifying or responding to complaints and concerns related to the provision of these services.

-If your child is covered by your private insurance plan, you must contact your insurance company for a list of covered providers convenient to you.
+If you are covered by a private insurance plan, you must contact your insurance company for a list of covered providers convenient to you.

 Additional services may be available to children who are currently receiving therapy.
-Call 410-887-3828 for more information.
+Call the CSA at 410-887-3828 and ask to speak to a member of the Child and Adolescent Team for more information.

 To find out more about mental illnesses as well as the public and private agencies who serve persons with mental illness, visit the Mental Health Resources page.